-This paper examines the competitiveness of corn production for important international corn regions using 2012 to 2014 data from the agribenchmark network.
-This network collects data on beef, cash crops, dairy, pigs and poultry, horticulture, and organic products for 32 countries.
-The agribenchmark concept of typical farms was developed to understand and compare current farm production systems around the world.
+This paper examines the competitiveness of corn production for important international corn regions using 2013 to 2015 data from the agri benchmark network.
+An earlier paper examined international benchmarks for the 2012 to 2014 period (here).
+The agri benchmark network collects data on beef, cash crops, dairy, pigs and poultry, horticulture, and organic products.
+There are 36 countries represented in the cash crop network.
+The agri benchmark concept of typical farms was developed to understand and compare current farm production systems around the world.
 Participant countries follow a standard procedure to create typical farms that are representative of national farm output shares, and categorized by production system or combination of enterprises and structural features.

-The sample farms used in this paper was comprised of seven typical farms with corn enterprise data from Argentina, Brazil, and United States.
+Data from five typical farms with corn enterprise data from Argentina, Brazil, Ukraine, and United States were used in this paper.
 It is important to note that corn enterprise data is collected from other countries.
-These three countries were selected to simplify the illustration of costs and discussion.
-Analysis for a larger set of countries can be found here.
+These four countries were selected to simplify the illustration of costs and discussion.

 The farm and country abbreviations used in this paper are listed in table 1.
 While the farms may produce a variety of crops, this paper only considers corn production.
-Typical farms used in the agribenchmark network are defined using country initials and hectares on the farm.
+Typical farms used in the agri benchmark network are defined using country initials and hectares on the farm.
 There are five U.S. farms with corn in the network.
-The two farms used to illustrate corn production in this paper are the Iowa farm (US700) and a farm in west central Indiana (US1215).
+The two farms used to illustrate corn production in this paper are the west central Indiana (US1215C) typical farm and the southern Indiana (US1215S) typical farm.

 Input Cost Shares